swiftlang/swift-evolution/proposals/NNNN-deadline.md

 }
 ```

-Particularly in this case the composition can be made such that two independent regions can participate in a composed deadline across library boundaries and still result in the correct
+Particularly in this case the composition can be made such that two independent regions can participate in a composed
-deadline for the composed expectation of the caller.
-This is the underlying reason for the clock to be distinctly used as the continuous clock since those instants can be composed within the process across those boundaries.
-Any case that needs to communicate beyond that boundary needs to have some sort of serialization anyways so those uses of the communications channels need to manage the conversions between the expiration measured against the continuous clock and whatever other clock mechanism that is suitable for that communication.
+deadline across library boundaries and still result in the correct deadline for the composed expectation of the caller.
+This is the underlying reason for the clock to be distinctly used as the continuous clock since those instants can be
+composed within the process across those boundaries.
+Any case that needs to communicate beyond that boundary needs to
+have some sort of serialization anyways so those uses of the communications channels need to manage the conversions
+between the expiration measured against the continuous clock and whatever other clock mechanism that is suitable for
+that communication.

 In short the deadline is composed by the minimum.
-The previous example would execute with the minimum of 5 seconds from now and 10 seconds from now (being 5 seconds from now as the "current" deadline).
+The previous example would execute with the minimum of 5 seconds from
+now and 10 seconds from now (being 5 seconds from now as the "current" deadline).

 #### Shorthand for quickly using common deadline construction

-Constructing an instant every time is not per-se the most terse; so a simple extension offers the ease of construction with the same compositional advantage as the primary entry point.
+Constructing an instant every time is not per-se the most terse; so a simple extension offers the ease of construction
+with the same compositional advantage as the primary entry point.

 ```
+nonisolated(nonsending) public func withDeadline<Return, Failure: Error, C: Clock>( in timeout: C.Instant.Duration,
+  tolerance: C.Instant.Duration? = nil,
+  clock: C,
+  body: nonisolated(nonsending) () async throws(Failure) -> Return
+) async throws(DeadlineError<Failure>) -> Return

 nonisolated(nonsending) public func withDeadline<Return, Failure: Error>(
-  in timeout: ContinuousClock.Instant.Duration,
+  in timeout: ContinousClock.Instant.Duration,
-  tolerance: ContinuousClock.Instant.Duration? = nil,
+  tolerance: ContinousClock.Instant.Duration? = nil,
   body: nonisolated(nonsending) () async throws(Failure) -> Return
 ) async throws(DeadlineError<Failure>) -> Return
 ```